mrsmith1337/mkinitcpio-ykfde/README.md

 This allows to automatically unlock a LUKS encrypted hard disk from `systemd`- enabled initramfs.

+This fork adds support for Opensuse (tested with Opensuse Leap 15.1).

 Requirements, building, installing and usage
 --------------------------------------------